grandeurdev/arduino-sdk/README.md

   myProject = grandeur.init(YourApiKey, YourDeviceToken);
   myDevice = myProject.device(YourDeviceID);
-  // This gets the device's parms variables from Grandeur and passes them to
+  // This gets the device's data variables from Grandeur and passes them to
-  // getParmsCallback() function.
+  // getStateCallback() function.
-  myDevice.getParms(getParmsCallback);
+  myDevice.get("state", getStateCallback);
-  // This sets up the update handler for parms.
-When an update to parms occur on Grandeur,
+  // This sets up the update handler for device state.
+When an update to state occurs on Grandeur,
-  // parmsUpdatedCallback() function is called. myDevice.onParmsUpdated(parmsUpdatedCallback);
+  // stateUpdatedCallback() function is called. myDevice.on("state", stateUpdatedCallback);
 }

 void loop() {
-  // Parms container to store device's state.
+  // Data container to store device's state.
-  JSONObject parms;
+  JSONObject data;
-  parms["state"] = digitalRead(D0);
+  int state = digitalRead(D0);
-  // This sends the updated parms to Grandeur and calls setParmsCallback() when
+  // This sends the updated state to Grandeur and calls setStateCallback() when
-  // the response from the cloud arrives. myDevice.setParms(parms, setParmsCallback);
+  // Grandeur confirms the update success. myDevice.set("state", state, setStateCallback);

   // This runs the SDK when the device WiFi is connected. myProject.loop(WiFi.status() == WL_CONNECTED);